MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

     systemctl restart networking
     ```

-## Configure multiple NICs for SLES 11.x/12.x/15.x VMs
+## Configure multiple network interfaces for SLES 11.x/12.x/15.x VMs

-1. Assume the VM has two NICs with the following settings:
+1. Assume that the VM has two network interfaces that have the following settings:

     - Routing (the output of `ip route show`):